salvacorts/traffic_sign_detector/README.md

 This is the final project for the High Performance Architectures for Computer Vision course.

+Please find [here](https://docs.google.com/presentation/d/17rIG6KZRuvFD-SqqMpNHWjq8IgumQ2KEVbMoaH4scq4/edit?usp=sharing) the slides from the presentation about this project.

 ## Training

 Done on Google Colab ([Document](https://colab.research.google.com/drive/1fFLJodQ5aXTl2YNctiIwKYTHArmEBdbn?usp=sharing)) with the [Mapilliary Traffic Sign Dataset](https://www.mapillary.com/dataset/trafficsign).